 Add bgParent as a child of bgLayer.

-Comment out the 4 older lines that set the bg’s position, name, zPosition, and added it as a child of the bgLayer.
+Comment out the three older lines that set the bg’s position, and name and added it as a child of the bgLayer (leave the line that sets the zPosition).

 Build and run, and you should have a version of the game that has faster SKEffectNode performance!
 For an even greater challenge, try to find proof of the improvement before and after using Instruments.